Gun law in New Zealand: Firearm licence

 Except under the direct supervision of a licence holder, a person who possesses or uses firearms needs to hold a firearms licence issued by the police.
 New Firearms licences are issued for 5 years and renewals thereafter for 10 years, but can be revoked at any time if police believe the person is no longer fit and proper to possess a firearm.

 Visitors to New Zealand can apply from overseas for a 1-year visitor's licence based on their existing licence in their country of residence, though frequent visitors are encouraged to apply for a 10-year licence.
 Licence holders who possess or use pistols, restricted or prohibited firearms, as well as collectors, require additional endorsements.
 Firearms dealers and their employees need an annual dealer's licence for their place of business.
 Only licence holders can buy, sell, or exchange firearms; permits to procure are needed for restricted firearms and licence holders must have appropriate and current endorsements.
 Importing or exporting personally owned firearms requires additional permits, and the importer or exporter must be a current licence holder with appropriate endorsements.

 To become licensed, the applicant must be a fit and proper person over the age of 16.
-They also need to have adequate secure storage for firearms, attend a safety program administered by the Mountain Safety Council, pass a written safety test, pay the requisite fee, and supply passport-standard photographs with their application.
+They also need to have adequate secure storage for firearms, attend a safety programme administered by the Mountain Safety Council, pass a written safety test, pay the requisite fee, and supply passport-standard photographs with their application.
 Police also individually interview the applicant and two referees, one of whom must be a close relative and the other unrelated, to determine the applicant's suitability for a licence.
 The applicant's residence is also visited to check for appropriate storage of firearms and ammunition and to ensure any other people living there are not a security risk.

 Having criminal associations or a history of domestic violence almost always leads to a licence being refused.
 An application can be refused if the applicant has indicators of drug or alcohol abuse, criminal associations, a history of domestic violence, or a physical, mental health or disability issue that would prevent them possessing or using a firearm safely.
 Previous denied applications or revoked licences may also be cause for denial.